w3f/polkadot-wiki/docs/learn/learn-nominator.md

 reputation, the vision behind the validator, and more.

 Any problematic behavior must be taken seriously.
 An example of problematic behavior will be if a validator is regularly offline.
-In this case, nominators most likely would get fewer rewards.
-If many validators are [unreachable](learn-staking.md#unresponsiveness), such validators and corresponding nominators will be slashed.
+In this case, nominators will get fewer rewards.

 ![Validator Stats](../assets/validator_stats.png)